Chatham, Kent: Newspapers

 Local newspapers for Chatham include Medway News and Medway Standard, both published by Kent Regional News and Media; and the Medway Messenger, published by the KM Group, whose registered address is in New Barnet, in Hertfordshire.
 The town also has free newspapers such as the Medway Extra (KM Group) and Your Medway (KOS Media).

 Radio

 The local commercial radio station for Chatham is KMFM Medway, owned by the KM Group.
-The Medway Towns are also served by a community radio station Radio Sunlight based in the Sunlight Centre at 105 Richmond Road, in Gillingham, near the River Medway.
-The area can also receive the county wide stations BBC Radio Kent, Heart South and Gold, as well as many radio stations in Essex and Greater London.
+The Medway Towns are also served by a community radio station Radio Sunlight based in the Sunlight Centre in Gillingham.
+The area can also receive the countywide stations BBC Radio Kent, Heart South and Gold, as well as many radio stations in Essex and Greater London.
+BBC Radio Kent moved to Sun Pier in Chatham in 1986, then to The Great Hall at Mount Pleasant Road in Royal Tunbridge Wells in 2001.

 Television

 Local news and television programmes are provided by BBC South East and ITV Meridian from the Bluebell Hill TV transmitter, supplemented by a low power relay transmitter in Chatham Town Centre that has the National Grid Reference (NGR) of TQ767675.